SkylineCommunications/dataminer-docs/connector-help/connector_help/Axon_ACP_HVD10.md

 The Axon ACP HVD10 is an HD-SDI video offset delay of up to 32 frames.

-This driver allows you to monitor status information and configure control parameters of the HVD10 Axon card.
+This connector allows you to monitor status information and configure control parameters of the HVD10 Axon card.

 ## About